ViaVersion/ViaFabric/README.md

 **Does it work with multiconnect at same time on client?:**
 - Yes, ViaFabric can be used with multiconnect.
-ViaFabric will set multiconnect version auto detector to the supported version which is closest to client-side version.
+ViaFabric will send to their version auto detector their closest supported version.
 - Example of setups:
-- (1.8 server) <-> (disabled ViaFabric) <-> (auto detected 1.8 server - multiconnect on Minecraft) = doesn't work because multiconnect doesn't support it
+- (1.8 server) <-> (disabled ViaFabric) <-> (auto detected 1.8 server - multiconnect) = doesn't work because multiconnect doesn't support it
-- (1.8 server) <-> (forced 1.8 - ViaFabric in client - suggests 1.10) <-> (detected 1.10 server - multiconnect on Minecraft) = works, with ViaVersion translating 1.8 -> 1.10 and multiconnect accepting 1.10
+- (1.8 server) <-> (forced 1.8 - ViaFabric - suggests 1.10) <-> (detected 1.10 server - multiconnect) = works, ViaVersion translating 1.8 -> 1.10 and multiconnect accepting 1.10
-- (1.8 server) <-> (forced 1.8 - ViaFabric in client - detected 1.12.2 client) <-> (forced 1.12.2 server - multiconnect on Minecraft) = works with ViaVersion translating 1.8 -> 1.12.2 and multiconnect accepting 1.12.2
+- (1.8 server) <-> (forced 1.8 - ViaFabric - detected 1.12.2 client) <-> (forced 1.12.2 server - multiconnect) = works, ViaVersion translating 1.8 -> 1.12.2 and multiconnect accepting 1.12.2

 ## WARNING
 **I cannot guarantee that this mod is allowed on every (or even any) server.
 This mod may cause problems with anti cheat plugins.
 USE AT OWN RISK**